Bachelor of Arts (Hons.), Contemporary Studies and International Development Studies, 1997

 “So many women, in particular, drop out of the tech field when they have children,” she says.
 “I want to create a company where women and men (parents or not) can have both an incredible career and life.”

 That drive was cultivated by Megan’s liberal arts education.
-She says the Foundation Year Programme (FYP) at King’s trained her to think critically, be open to new ideas, and surround herself with mentors and peers who drove her to new levels.
+She says the Foundation Year Program (FYP) at King’s trained her to think critically, be open to new ideas, and surround herself with mentors and peers who drove her to new levels.

 “The discipline it takes to manage the sheer volume and difficulty of texts in FYP is a great exercise to put yourself through at least once in your life,” she adds.
 “Smart organizations and companies reward deeper, better thinkers and collaborators—King’s develops those in spades.”